-If you crave bold hues, we think kitchens are the perfect place to satisfy your hunger.
-Case in point, this colorful kitchen by interior designer Janet Gridley based in Dallas, Texas.
+If you crave bold hues, kitchens are the perfect place to satisfy that hunger.
+Case in point: this colorful kitchen by interior designer Janet Gridley based in Dallas, Texas.
 The cooking space reflects the homeowner's love of bright colors.
 Our favorite feature is the patterned floor.
-Instead of ripping out the original wood floor during the renovation, it was given a brand-new look using porch and patio floor paint in white and blue.Continue to 11 of 27 below.
+Instead of ripping out the original wood floor during the renovation, it was given a brand-new look using porch and patio floor paint in white and blue.Continue to 9 of 23 below.

 Create a Stunning Painted Backsplash

-Here is how the talented designers at Dittrich Hudson Vasetti Architects situated in the U.K., used paint to spruce up a simple, white kitchen.
-They painted the backsplash portion of the wall shown a shade called Julep by Sherman-Williams.
-Afterward, they installed a glass sheet to create a surface that is both water and stain resistant.
+The talented designers at Dittrich Hudson Vasetti Architects situated in Bristol, England, used paint to spruce up a simple, white kitchen.
+They painted the backsplash portion of the wall pictured a shade called Julep by Sherman-Williams.
+Afterward, they installed a glass sheet to create a surface that is both water and stain-resistant.
 The surrounding walls are a hue called Mindful Gray, also by Sherman- Williams.
-The color adds a little contrast to the white flat front cabinetry.Continue to 13 of 27 below.
+The color adds a little contrast to the white flat front cabinetry.Continue to 11 of 23 below.

-Celebrate your culinary creativity with this multihued cabinets idea by the design team at Ande Bunbury Architects based in Melbourne, Australia.
-The eclectic cooking space incorporates seven different paint colors to make a Mondrian inspired statement.
-The walls were kept white to keep the room from feeling too busy.Continue to 14 of 27 below.
+Celebrate your culinary creativity with this multi-hued cabinets idea by the design team at Ande Bunbury Architects based in Melbourne, Australia.
+The eclectic cooking space incorporates seven different paint colors to make a Mondrian-inspired statement.
+The walls were kept white to keep the room from feeling too busy.Continue to 12 of 23 below.